Mesh (band): Biography

-On 26 August 2011 the band announced via Twitter that Geoff Pinckney "will no longer be playing live with Mesh", as he wished to focus on his other musical project, Tenek.
+On 26 August 2011, the band announced via Twitter that Geoff Pinckney "will no longer be playing live with Mesh", as he wished to focus on his other musical project, Tenek.
 He was replaced by Richard Broadhead.
 Live drummer Sean Suleman also joined the line up around this time.

-In 2013 the band released Automation Baby, which became the band's most successful album up to that point, entering the German charts at number 33, and topping the European Alternative Charts.
+In 2013, the band released Automation Baby, which became the band's most successful album up to that point, entering the German charts at number 33, and topping the European Alternative Charts.

 Following this success, the band felt under pressure to deliver with the followup album.
 When Looking Skyward was released in 2016, it achieved a number 12 position in the German charts, their highest to date.

-In 2015 the band played with a classical orchestra at the 'Gothic meets Klassik' festival, hosted at the 'Gewandhaus zu Leipzig' in Leipzig.
+In 2015, the band played with a classical orchestra at the 'Gothic meets Klassik' festival, hosted at the 'Gewandhaus zu Leipzig' in Leipzig.
 The show was recorded and initially scheduled for release in 2016.
 It was later decided to expand the live recording with some additional studio recorded tracks.
 These were recorded at Tonscheune Oleak, and the release was pushed back to late 2017.

 Mesh have acquired a fan base in Germany and Scandinavia, and have also gained notice in North and South American countries.
 However, success and recognition in their home country of the UK has eluded them.
 Richard Silverthorn has discussed this in several interviews, stating that while he would love some recognition in the UK, the band has been lucky to find a market for what they do elsewhere and that is now what is important to them.

+In April 2023, Vaughn George joined the live line-up on keyboards and backing vocals.